IELTS Essay 1165 - Over-fishing has become a very common practice in many countries

 You should write at least 250 words.

 Fish population in seas, lakes and rivers are falling sharply and over-fishing is the main reason for this.
 Many Asian and European countries had plenty of fish species, but these days many fish species have become numbered.
 Overall, this has terrible impacts.
-Without imposing strict laws to stop uncontrolled fishing, while also investing money on improving natural habitats of fishes, we will bear great losses.
+Without imposing strict laws to stop uncontrolled fishing, while also investing money in improving the natural habitats of fishes, we will bear great losses.

 Fishes, in many parts of the world, are caught early and they do not get time to grow and reproduce.
 Without the government’s initiatives and proper policy, the condition will deteriorate as the greedy fishers would not spare any fish from their nets.
-As a consequence, the marine life would lose its balance and many fish species would get extinct.
-To prevent it, the government must have strong surveillance to stop catching the baby fish.
+As a consequence, marine life would lose its balance and many fish species would get extinct.
+To prevent it, the government must have strong surveillance to stop catching baby fishes.

 As a direct result of over-fishing, many popular fish species have become very expensive and rare.
 For instance, Hilsha, the national fish of Bangladesh, is facing an acute threat of over-fishing and have become numbered.
 This has a negative economic impact as the country used to export this fish to many western countries.
 Besides, due to the exhaustive and indiscriminating fishing, many rivers, lakes and canals are void of fishes and more fishermen are finding it hard to live by fishing.
 Many governments have already taken steps by declaring many rivers, sea areas and canals restricted and marking commercial fishing prohibited in certain seasons, and this is making the livelihood of many fishermen even harder.